-Assembly Bill (AB) 1823 (2019) amended PRC Section 4290.1 to require that, on or before July 1, 2022, the State Board must develop criteria for and maintain a list of local agencies considered to be a "Fire Risk Reduction Community" located in the SRA or VHFHSZ, identified pursuant to GC § 51178, that meet best practices for local fire planning.
+Assembly Bill (AB) 1823 (2019) amended PRC Section 4290.1 to require that, on or before July 1, 2022, the State Board must develop criteria for and maintain a list of local agencies considered to be a "Fire Risk Reduction Community" located in the state responsibility area (SRA) or very high fire hazard severity zones (VHFHSZs), identified pursuant to GC § 51178, that meet best practices for local fire planning.
 Criteria that must be used to develop the Fire Risk Reduction Community list include recently developed or updated CWPPs, adoption of the board's recommendations to improve the Safety Element, participation in Fire Adapted Communities and Firewise USA programs, and compliance with the Board's minimum fire safety standards.
+Per Public Resources Code (PRC) Section 4124.7 CAL FIRE must "prioritize local assistance grant funding applications from local agencies based on the 'Fire Risk Reduction Community' list."